dasg34/dasg34/README.md

 ### Hi there 👋

-I am a developer with a background in UI Framework and widget implementation.
+I'm a developer with a background in UI Framework and widget implementation.
 I have experience working on the UI Framework of Tizen and have implemented various widgets in a 3D environment.

 🔭 **Currently working on:** I don't know either.